 Arriving by bus

 Important!
 If you will choose this option you need to have valid visa or valid passport allowing to stay visa-free in Belarus.
 Information about visa process is in General information.
-(General information should be as a link)

 Minsk is connected with lots of cities by Ecolines buses, all information you can check here: https://ecolines.net/international/en